Face Recognition Vendor Test

 The Face Recognition Vendor Test (FRVT) was a series of large scale independent evaluations for face recognition systems realized by the National Institute of Standards and Technology in 2000, 2002, 2006, 2010, 2013 and 2017.
 Previous evaluations in the series were the Face Recognition Technology (FERET) evaluations in 1994, 1995 and 1996.
 The project is now in an Ongoing status with periodic reports, and continues to grow in scope.
 It now includes tests for Face-in-Video-Evaluation (FIVE), facial morphing detection, and testing for demographic effects (e.g., age, gender, and race).

-Face Recognition Vendor Test 2006
+FRVT 2006

 The primary goal of the FRVT 2006 was to measure progress of prototype systems/algorithms and commercial face recognition systems since FRVT 2002.
 FRVT 2006 evaluated performance on: